 PS to test the container locally, I launch a docker terminal from Kitematic, cd into the project folder, and run something like:

-I can then set the port map and find a link to the server from within Kitematic.
+localhost:8881.
+Alternatively, I could find a link to the server from within Kitematic.